-The creation of the architecture should be accomplished during the negotiations of the long-term deal, although its implementation may need to wait until the long term deal itself is fully implemented.
+The creation of the architecture should be accomplished during the negotiations of the long-term deal, although its implementation may need to wait.
 It will be important that the architecture, whether or not implemented later, be established at the very beginning of the implementation of the long-term agreement in order to adequately deal with this issue.
 In essence, the creation of the architecture should not be left to later.